MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migration-azure-migrate-hci-overview.md

 This article provides an overview of how to migrate Hyper-V virtual machines (VMs) to your Azure Stack HCI cluster using Azure Migrate.

 Azure Migrate is a simplified, unified platform that is used to assess, migrate, and modernize your on-premises VM workloads.
-Azure Stack HCI is a hyperconverged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads and their storage in a hybrid environment.
+Azure Stack HCI is a hyperconverged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads in a hybrid environment.
 You can use the Azure Migrate platform to move on-premises Hyper-V VMs to your Azure Stack HCI cluster.

 For more information on Azure Migrate platform, see [About Azure Migrate](/azure/migrate/migrate-services-overview).